mariha/solar-data-analysis/README.md

 -------------------
 1. Install R: https://www.r-project.org/
 1. Clone or download the code from GitHub repository to your working directory `.`
-1. Save zip files from datasource to `./database`
+1. Save zip files from datasource to `./database` (or use sample Potsdam data)
 1. Open R console and set working directory (it should contain `solar.R`, `run.R` and `test.R` scripts)

         setwd("path/to/your/working/directory")